Introduction to Computer Vision 2018/2019

 Introduction to category-level recognition / Introduction to CNNs

 analyzing CNNs, CNNs for object detection and semantic segmentation

-Optical Flow: optical flow equation, Lukas-Kanade, Horn and Schunk, SIFT-flow, large displacement optical flow
+Optical Flow: optical flow equation, Lukas-Kanade, Horn and Schunk, SIFT-flow, large displacement and deep optical flow.

 Assignment 4 Due (MNIST recognition with NN)

 Overview of other/advanced topics